-The interest in enzymes and inoculants as silage additives is not new; however, recent advances in enzyme technology, genome sequencing, together with advanced bioinformatic tools, have enabled large numbers of as-yet uncharacterized carbohydrate-acting enzymes to be identified.
-Cell wall degrading enzymes will release more fermentable carbohydrates during the ensiling process providing extra substrate for lactic acid fermentation, and also result in a predigestion of the complex plant cell walls, thereby increasing the extent and rate of rumen degradation and hence improve the overall digestibility and nutritive value of the silage.
+Cell-wall degrading enzymes can release more fermentable carbohydrates during the ensiling process which provide more substrates for lactic acid fermentation.
+They also lead to pre-digestion of the complex plant cell walls, which increases the extent and rate of rumen degradation and thereby improves the overall digestibility and nutritive value of the silage.

-In Foods of Norway we aim to improve the nutritional value of grass silage by introducing more robust methods based on mechanical, chemical, and novel enzymatic pretreatments, and by optimizing the ensilaging process using inoculants, helper enzymes, and buffering additives.
-Thus, this will also offer farmers more flexibility to postpone harvest in case of bad weather conditions.
+Foods of Norway aims to improve the nutritional value of grass silage by introducing more robust methods based on mechanical, chemical and novel enzymatic pre-treatments, and by optimizing the ensilaging process using inoculants, enzymes and buffering additives.
+This will also offer farmers more flexibility to postpone harvest in case of bad weather conditions.